iftechfoundation/twine-cookbook/pages/audio/snowman/snowman_audio.md

 # "Audio": Snowman (v1.3.0)

+!!!
+Information
+    This examples uses two additional files, [testpattern.ogg](testpattern.ogg) and [testpattern.wav](testpattern.wav).
+Both files need to be downloaded and placed in the same folder as the HTML file in order to work as designed.

 ## Summary

 Snowman does not have direct macro support for audio resources.
 However, additional JavaScript can be added to work with [audio elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/audio) within a story.